UmashankarGouda/AnalysisandDesignofAlgorithms/README.md

 Author : Umashankar S <br/>
 Contact : umashankargouda8@gmail.com <br/>

-You are allowed to legally reproduce or reuse certain aspects of the work of this repository without the owner (Umashankar S) explicit permission for the Educational Purposes, which qualify as “fair use” under section 107 of the Copyright Act.
+You are allowed to legally reproduce or reuse certain aspects of the work of this repository without the owner [Umashankar S / theUngovernable / theFirstTargaryen] explicit permission for the Educational Purposes, which qualify as “fair use” under section 107 of the Copyright Act.